zeusta/Docs/extensions/Guide By Business Flow/IT - Configuration/Magento 2.md

 (3)	**Out-of-stock Threshold:** our module sets up the field as **0**.
 It means the product will be notified **Out-of-stock** when the number of items is **0**.
 You can edit it by uncheck box **Use Config Settings**

 (4)	**Minimum Qty.
 Allowed in Shopping Cart:** our modules set up the field as **1**.
 It means a customer must have at least 1 product in a single order to purchase Store Credit Product.
-You can edit it by non- checking box **Use Config Setting**s.
+You can edit it by non- checking box **Use Config Settings**.

 (5)	**Maximum Qty.
 Allowed in Shopping Cart:** as mentioned in No.4